CRA Vulnerability Handling: CVD, Updates, Remediation

 tailor-made B2B carve-out only; no paid-tier security patches

-The four anchors that frame CRA vulnerability handling: scope, duration, cost rule, and penalty ceiling.
+The four anchors that frame CRA vulnerability handling: scope, duration, update cost, and the boundary with urgent reporting.

-Annex I Part II eight-duty lifecycle and the boundary with Article 14 reporting A four-phase horizontal flow showing the eight Annex I Part II duties.
-Detect and catalogue (points 1 and 6) feeds Engineer and fix (points 2 and 3), then Distribute (points 7 and 8), then Coordinate and disclose (points 4 and 5).
-A dashed branch from triage shows where Article 14 reporting starts in parallel when a vulnerability is actively exploited.
-Annex I Part II lifecycle: 8 duties across 4 phases Handling Detect & catalogue (1) SBOM + (6) intake Engineer & fix (2) remediate + (3) test Distribute (7) secure + (8) free Coordinate & disclose (4) advisory + (5) CVD if actively exploited Article 14 parallel clock 24h early warning ENISA + coordinator 72h notification via SRP Final report ≤14d after fix available Boundary Annex I Part II handling runs throughout the support period for every vulnerability.
-Article 14 reporting starts only on active exploitation or a severe incident, in parallel.
-A team can be fully Annex I-compliant and never file an Article 14 report.
+Vulnerability-handling lifecycle and the boundary with urgent regulatory reporting A four-phase horizontal flow showing the eight CRA vulnerability-handling duties.
+Detect and catalogue feeds Engineer and fix, then Distribute, then Coordinate and disclose.
+A dashed branch from triage shows where urgent regulatory reporting starts in parallel when a vulnerability is actively exploited.
+Vulnerability handling lifecycle: 8 duties across 4 phases Handling Detect & catalogue (1) SBOM + (6) intake Engineer & fix (2) remediate + (3) test Distribute (7) secure + (8) free Coordinate & disclose (4) advisory + (5) CVD if actively exploited Urgent reporting parallel clock 24h early warning ENISA + coordinator 72h notification via SRP Final report ≤14d after fix available Boundary Handling runs throughout the support period for every vulnerability.
+Urgent reporting starts only on active exploitation or a severe incident.
+A team can run the handling process correctly and never need to file a report.

-The eight Annex I Part II duties as a four-phase lifecycle.
-Article 14 reporting branches off in parallel when triage finds active exploitation; the two streams reconverge when the fix and advisory ship.
+The eight CRA vulnerability-handling duties as a four-phase lifecycle.
+Urgent regulatory reporting branches off in parallel when triage finds active exploitation; the two streams reconverge when the fix and advisory ship.

 What each duty means in practice